-U.S. Senate will seek deal on $1 trillion coronavirus economic aid package
+U.S. Senate to seek deal on $1 trillion coronavirus economic aid package

-WASHINGTON (Reuters) - U.S. Senate Majority Leader Mitch McConnell introduced emergency legislation on Thursday to stem the economic fallout from the coronavirus pandemic, and Republicans and Democrats agreed to meet on Friday to seek an agreement.
+WASHINGTON (Reuters) - U.S. Senate Majority Leader Mitch McConnell introduced emergency legislation to stem the economic fallout of the coronavirus pandemic on Thursday, and Republicans and Democrats agreed to meet Friday to seek an agreement.

-The $1 trillion-plus package will include direct financial help for Americans, relief for small businesses and their employees, steps to stabilize the economy and new support for healthcare professionals and coronavirus patients, McConnell said.
+The $1 trillion-plus package will include direct financial help for Americans, relief for small businesses and their employees, steps to stabilize the economy, and new support for healthcare professionals and coronavirus patients, McConnell said.

 “We are ready to act as soon as agreement with our colleagues across the aisle can be reached,” he said on the Senate floor.
 “The Senate is not going anywhere until we take action.”

-A vote could still be days away, said Republican Senator Lamar Alexander.
+A vote could still be days away, said senior Republican lawmaker Lamar Alexander.

 McConnell also said Treasury Secretary Steven Mnuchin and White House economic adviser Larry Kudlow would be on Capitol Hill on Friday to work with lawmakers from both parties toward an agreement.